trossr32/magnet-linker-browser-extension/README.md

 # Getting started

-Once the extension is installed on Chrome got to the options page and configure the extension.
+Once the extension is installed on Chrome or Edge go to the options page and configure the extension.

 ## API